 You cannot fathom the depth of this pit until you’ve reached the surface, have climbed yourself out of it, and have seen the light.

-I didn’t know I was lonely and in the dark several years ago.
+I didn’t know I was lonely and in the dark a decade ago.
 Looking back, I can remember being surrounded by people, yet feeling alone.
 I was earning a good amount of salary, but my pockets were empty.
-I was doing my maximum performance at work, but it seemed like a futile effort.
-I felt used, but also useless at the same time.
+My work seemed like a futile effort, so I felt used, but also useless at the same time.

 I didn’t know that I was lonely and in the dark because I was highly functional and productive.
-I was trusted to teach more modules in the college.
-I was leading the team in charge of the on-the-job-training for students.
-My students were happy with the way I teach them.
+In fact, I was trusted to teach more modules in the college and even managed to lead the team in charge of the on-the-job-training for students alongside.
+My students were happy with the way I was teaching them.
 I was able to put my brother through college and pay my bills.

 Now that I’m in a better place, in hindsight, I can say that in those years, I was actually in a gloomy and forlorn state.
-It didn’t look like it on the outside, but I was on the inside.
-I was probably too busy to notice it.
+It didn’t look like it on the outside, but I, actually, was on the inside.
+I was just probably too busy to notice it.
 Or perhaps, it was my subconscious mind masking the real situation.

 I’m glad I’m no longer in that state.
 I’m not euphorically happy now, but I’m less dispirited and my days are brighter.

-Do you want to know what helped me get through from there to here?
+Do you want to know what helped me get through from that situation to where I am now in my state of mind?

 It’s this Master of Education in Leadership and School Improvement I took at the Universiti Brunei Darussalam in 2013.